 This Recreation Leadership program uses the same registration system as all California Community Colleges.
 A student must apply through CCCApply, if not already a California Community College student, in order to receive a student identification number.
 Once you have a student identification number, we can arrange for a counselor appointment to discuss the program and/or assist with registration through WebAdvisor.

 The Recreation Leadership certificate is designed to deliver five courses for a total of 15 units.
 Most classes are taught over a full semester, but classes are also offered over the 10-week summer session.
-In typical scheduling, classes are taught face-to-face on Tuesdays and Thursdays.
-However, due to COVID-19 related-issues, classes are scheduled online.
-Two of the courses will require some in person training expected to be scheduled in the spring semester.
+In a typical schedule, Recreation classes are taught face-to-face on Tuesdays and Thursdays.
+Students have several options for the required CPR and First Aid Class, Health 2 which is offered in face-to-face and hybrid options.

 The Recreation Leadership certificate requires a work experience class, Recreation-19 Occupational Work Experience.
 You will be required to complete 180 volunteer or 225 paid hours of work in a related field.
 Your instructor(s) can assist with job placement opportunities.